shaik1002/biggitlabbomb/doc/development/ai_features/index.md

 end
 ```

-Because we support multiple AI providers, you may also use those providers for
-the same example:
+Because we support multiple AI providers, you may also use those providers for the same example:

 ```ruby
 Gitlab::Llm::VertexAi::Client.new(user, unit_primitive: 'your_feature')
 Gitlab::Llm::Anthropic::Client.new(user, unit_primitive: 'your_feature')
 ```

+### Add AI Action to GraphQL

+TODO

 ## Monitoring